gobackup/gobackup.github.io/source/configuration/storages/index.html.md

 # Storages

-GoBackup built-in multiple storages, you can use one or more storages to store backup file.
+GoBackup has built-in multiple storages, you can use one or more storages to store backup file.

 Use `storages` config to set storages.